classic-terra/terra-operator/README.md

 minikube kubectl get Deployment terra-operator -n terra
 ```

-Which should yield something like this: `terra-operator   1/1     1            1           16m`
+This should yield something like this: `terra-operator   1/1     1            1           16m`

 Congratulations you have now installed the Terra-Operator on your k8s cluster.